lovepamba/lovepamba.github.io/_posts/2019-12-12-blessing-and-curse-of-being-black-woman.md

 - We are the most resilient people on the planet.
 - We are the most stylish people on the planet.

-Curse:
+Curses:
 - Everybody hates on us.
 - We get watched and followed in stores.
 - We get our hair searched in airports.
 - We have to deal with creepy old men (mostly white) like all the damn time.
-- We are the lowest paid employees - read "Learn to be a bad bish and negotiate your worth".
+- We tend to be the lowest paid employees.
+[Create: "Learn to be a bad bish and negotiate your worth"].